The Athletes' Doctor

 medicine.
 As Dr. Kerlan's private practice expanded, he began working

-as an orthopedic consultant to several other professional teams in a variety
+as an orthopaedic consultant to several other professional teams in a

-of sports including hockey, basketball, football, and horse racing, all
+variety of sports including hockey, basketball, football, and horse racing,

-while continuing to teach at the University of Southern California School
+all while continuing to teach at the University of Southern California

 In 1965, his friend and former colleague at Los Angeles County General